Updated: March 17, 2022

 Must be legal resident of the county; and

-Must own and occupy home as of January 1 of the year the homestead exemption is sought.
+Must own and occupy home as a primary residence as of January 1 of the year the homestead exemption is sought.

 Deadline for Filing Homestead Exemption:

-In most counties, the application must be filed by March 1 of the year the exemption is sought, but some counties have a later deadline.
+In most counties, the application must be filed by April 1 of the year the exemption is sought, but some counties have a different deadline.

 How Long will the Homestead Exemption Last?

 The Homestead exemption will remain on the property until there is a change in ownership.

 Tax Breaks for people age 62+ or Disabled

 Many Georgia counties give owners who are 62 years of age or older a significant break from the school portion of property taxes.
 Owners with certain disabilities may also be eligible for tax breaks.
 Check with your specific county and city if applicable, for more information on these local benefits that offer significant tax breaks.